Rachelwebdev/crypto-world/README.md

 # 📖 React Capstone <a name="about-project"></a>

 **React Capstone** is a project that checks a list of metrics (numeric values) that is retrieved from an API.
-The API provides numeric data about a financial modelling
+The API provides numeric data about a crypto coins

 ## 🛠 Built With <a name="built-with"></a>